nextgenusfs/funannotate/docs/homebrew.rst

 HomeBrew mediated Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This installation method is out of date -- use at your own risk.
+If you want to build/update a homebrew recipe that would be great.
+Use conda installation instead.

 While homebrew-science has been deprecated, the replacement is at brewsci, thus the homebrew (Mac) or LinuxBrew (Linux) should still be functional.
 You can install most tools with Homebrew/Linuxbrew, however depending on your OS there are a few tools that need to be manually installed.
 Homebrew https://brew.sh and Linuxbrew http://linuxbrew.sh.

 .. code-block:: none